quantkit/portfolio-data/README.md

 python3 -m pip install pandas requests-cache xlsxwriter --user
 ```

-Place the CoinTracking.info CSV file in the same directory as the python program file and run the following command:
+Download the calc.py file from this repository.
+Place the CoinTracking.info CSV file in the same directory as the Python file and run the following command:
 ```
 python3 calc.py
 ```